TheMisinformationGame/MisinformationGame/docs/Home.md

 this, The Misinformation Game simulates a social-media feed for research participants.
 Participants are shown fake social-media posts, either one at a time or in a feed format.
-They may then react to the post and its comments.
+They may then react to the posts and their comments.
 The Misinformation Game has been designed to be highly customisable so that a range of tightly controlled experiences can be created for participants.
 This customisability is a core focus of The Misinformation Game, to